matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 ) -> Optional[str]
 ```

-Called when registering a new user, allowing the module to define the username to give the user.
+Called when registering a new user.
+The module can return a username to set for the user
+being registered by returning it as a string, or `None` if it doesn't wish to force a
-The username is the local part of a user's full Matrix ID, i.e. it's `alice` in `@alice:example.com`.
+username for this user.
+If a username is returned, it will be used as the local part of a
+user's full Matrix ID (e.g. it's `alice` in `@alice:example.com`).

 This callback is called once [User-Interactive Authentication](https://spec.matrix.org/latest/client-server-api/#user-interactive-authentication-api)
 has been completed by the user.
+It is not called when registering a user via SSO.
+It is
-It is passed two dictionaries, which include the information that the user has provided
+passed two dictionaries, which include the information that the user has provided during
-during the registration process.
+the registration process.

 The first dictionary contains the results of the [User-Interactive Authentication](https://spec.matrix.org/latest/client-server-api/#user-interactive-authentication-api)
 flow followed by the user.
 Its keys are the identifiers of every step involved in the flow,
 associated with either a boolean value indicating whether the step was correctly completed,
 or additional information (e.g. email address, phone number...).
+A list of most existing
+identifiers can be found in the [Matrix specification](https://spec.matrix.org/v1.1/client-server-api/#authentication-types).
-Here's an example featuring
-all currently supported keys:
+Here's an example featuring all currently supported keys:

 ```python
 {